-A death due to the negligence of another person can be extremely hard for family members to come to terms with.
-No one wants their family member passing away from something that could have been preventable, whether it was intentional or accidental.
-Family members may want to think about filing a wrongful death claim, which is filed against the person who is at fault for the individual’s death.
+Death due to another person’s negligence can be extremely hard for family members to come to terms with.
+No one wants their family member to pass away from something that could have been preventable, whether intentional or accidental.
+Family members may want to think about filing a wrongful death claim filed against the person who is at fault for the individual’s death.

 Compensation for Damages

-Within the wrongful death claim, the family members may also state what damages they wish to be compensated for.
+Within the wrongful death claim, the family members may also state what damages they seek compensation.
 This may include medical expenses, funeral expenses, and anything that was damaged during the incident, such as a vehicle.

 A will usually does not apply when dividing up the compensation earned through the wrongful death claim.
-It is usually decided on by the family where the earnings will go, or whom should receive them.
-A will is separate from this, and should be followed legally, and do as what is stated on the will.
+It is usually decided by the family where the earnings will go or who should receive them.
+A will is separate from this and should be followed legally, and do as what is stated on the will.
 This may cause a strain on the family, and you may want to hire an experienced Sacramento estate planning lawyer who will help relieve any stress this may bring.

 Knowing When to File a Claim